Frequently asked questions

 Do I need an ArcGIS subscription to use ArcGIS for Excel?

-No. You can use ArcGIS for Excel as a standard user without an ArcGIS account, or you can sign in to connect with your ArcGIS organization and access additional content and tools.
+No. You can use ArcGIS for Excel as a guest user without an ArcGIS account, or you can sign in to connect with your ArcGIS organization and access additional content and tools.
 Learn more about using ArcGIS for Excel with and without a subscription.

 Does this app consume ArcGIS credits?